bveina/Rigol-Scope-Snap/readme.md

 **Warning: There is currently no checking if your device is a MSO5xxx.
 This could result in unintended side effects.**

+### Connecting over the network
+If your scope is on a network you can still connect to the scope. first find your scopes VISA Address in _Utility->IO->LAN_ it should be in the form ```TCPIP::192.168.0.100::INSTR``` where the ip in the middle will be the IP address of the scope.

+Then double click on the grayed out text box to enable editing and paste the VISA connection string into the textbox.

+finally click connect, now you can control your scope over the network too!

 ![Successfully Connected](/images/OnConnect.PNG)

 ## Saving Images (Shortcut: Ctrl+S)